 Are you forever chasing rainbows, but never bringing home the bacon?
 Well, you wouldn't be alone there.
 Photographing rainbows doesn't need a lot of skill, but it does require quite a bit of luck to get one in the right position for a good exposure.

 Depending on how high and how bright the sun is at the time, will give some indication on how high and how bright the rainbow will be.
-So if it is about mid to late afternoon or early to mid morning, then your rainbow should be quite high and colourful.
+So if it is about mid to late afternoon or early to mid-morning, then your rainbow should be quite high and colourful.

 As far as equipment goes, obviously, you can't go past the trusty old tripod as you will at times, be working with slow shutter speeds due to darkened backgrounds.
 The lens is not critical.
-In fact, a zoom in the range of 25 - 200mm will offer some good shooting options from wide angle to close in.
+In fact, a zoom in the range of 18 - 200mm will offer some good shooting options from a wide angle to close in.

-Neutral density or grey grads can be useful also for darkening the background, but they will not jeopardise the rainbow's colours.
+Neutral density or grey grads can be useful for darkening the background, but they will not jeopardise the rainbow's colours.
 Set your ISO rating as low as possible to allow for clarity and stronger, saturated colours.

-Finally, make sure you have a good, under cover vantage point.
-The last thing you want is to have a cloud burst when you least expect it.
+Finally, make sure you have a good, undercover vantage point.
+The last thing you want is to have a cloudburst when you least expect it.